1 Good Practices

-• Use R projects.
-R projects should be created when your project was initialized.
+• Use RStudio projects.
+RStudio projects should be created when your project was initialized.

-• Do not use setwd, with R projects the working directory should already be set to the right location.
+• Do not use setwd, with RStudio projects the working directory should already be set to the right location.

 • Only use relative paths that are contained within your project structure.